 This course is open to all university students, or anyone else who has serious interest in these topics.
 Teachers who have participated in the past have returned to their classrooms with a wealth of materials including slides, photos, minerals and fossils.

-Cost: $2600 (estimate) Based on 20 full paying participants.
-Includes lodging (19 nights), transportation, meal allowance, entrance fees, and all instructional costs including tuition for three undergraduate or graduate credits.
+Cost: $2,850 Based on 20 full paying participants.
+Includes lodging, transportation, meal allowance, entrance fees, and all instructional costs including tuition for three undergraduate or graduate credits.
 Financial aid may apply.

-To receive an application packet and additional information, please contact:
+To receive an enrollment packet or additional information, please contact:

 Kari Borne, Continuing Education, UW-Whitewater, Roseman 2010,

 800 W Main St., Whitewater, WI 53190